 Graduation honors are awarded to students completing a program or for specific curriculum associated with AMT 147 program.
-In order to be eligible, the student must have completed at least 12 resident semester hours with NCI.
+To be eligible, the student must have completed at least 12 resident semester hours with NCI.
 Graduation honors are based on the cumulative grade point average (GPA) and are included in the student's permanent record.